 Discover more to read and learn about:

 Disclaimer: Dr. Collins and Associates are Missouri licensed General Dentists.
-They are not licensed in Missouri as specialists in the advertised dental specialties of Prosthetics or Orthodontics.
+They are not licensed in Missouri as specialists in the advertised dental specialties of Prosthodontics or Orthodontics.
 Implants are a specialty area not recognized by the ADA that requires no specific educational training to advertise this service.

 Copyright © 2025 | All rights reserved Mid America Dental Center | Website Privacy Policy | Terms & Conditions | Notice of Privacy Practices